"People to be loved" book review

 Preston Sprinkle (don’t you just love that name!?), is an author, teacher, and speaker with a PhD in New Testament.
 He’s written a gem of a book called ‘People to be Loved.’

-I appreciated how Sprinkle recognised the sensitive, personal nature of the topic.
-Not content to talk about this topic in the abstract, Sprinkle rightly centres the conversation on people.
-Although Sprinkle does not experience same-sex attraction himself, he gets the tone just right.
+I appreciated how Preston recognised the sensitive, personal nature of the topic.
+Not content to talk about this topic in the abstract, he rightly centres the conversation on people.
+Although Preston does not experience same-sex attraction himself, he gets the tone just right.
 As a result, his writing radiates a pastoral warmth.
 For that alone, I highly recommend this book.

 I highly recommend this book.
 If you’re looking for something with genuine pastoral warmth and top-level scholarship for a popular audience, then this is the book for you.
 With its sensitive tone, it also makes a great book to give away.
 So, if you know people who are struggling to reconcile their faith and sexuality, or others who are led astray by revisionist teaching, then you should encourage them to have this on their reading list.